neguso/KonyFramework/README.md

 - task: $injector.get() -  search in all modules also when modules array is empty
 - task: add a Guard class to check parameters
 - task: use Guard class in the framework

+# Ideas
+- a base class
+ - class inherit from
+ - sintax sugar for defining methods, get/set properties
+ - interface support
+- a configurable object